Pro Bono Paralegal

 - Excellent administrative and organizational skills, detail oriented and able to produce work with high degree of accuracy;

-- Ability to set priorities and handle multiple tasks;
+- Ability to set priorities and handle multiple tasks with changing priorities;

 - Analytical skills to spot issues and problem solve, including taking initiative;